-At the end of 2018, the ElectroRecycle Program had 220 contracted collection facilities for CESA products, of which 217 accepted regular items and 76 accepted very large items.
+At the end of 2019, the ElectroRecycle Program had 235 contracted collection facilities for CESA products, of which 223 accepted regular items and 83 accepted very large items.
 The majority of very large item collection facilities overlap with regular product collection facilities.
-The Program's website provide the consumer with access to a depot finder tool that indicates if a collection site will accept regular and/or very large items.
+The Program's website provides the consumer with access to a depot finder tool that indicates if a collection site will accept regular and/or very large items.

-Of the 220 contracted collection facilities, 203 were advertised, while 17 were unadvertised.
+Of the 235 contracted collection facilities, 218 were advertised, while 17 were unadvertised.
 Advertised collection facilities accept public drop-off of products included in the ElectroRecycle Program.
 Unadvertised sites, which include large volume generators who may operate in the commercial or institutional (ICI) sector, municipal facilities and landfills, do not allow public drop-off and are not listed as a facility on the ElectroRecycle website or through RCBC's consumer hotline.
 However, the Program offers direct pick-up of designated CESA products as a part of the unadvertised service.
 Many thrift stores are also unadvertised due to limited space available to collect Program Products.

-A GIS analysis conducted by the ElectroRecycle Program in March 2015 determined that 99.5 per cent of British Columbians had convenient access to a collection site for regular products included in the ElectroRecycle Program.
-1 Subsequently in 2018, an additional 7 contracted collection sites were added to the network, 2 collection facilities expanded their collection to include regular and very large items, one collection facility closed permanently, and one collection facility temporarily closed.
-All new collection facilities accepted regular products and were advertised sites.
+A GIS analysis conducted by an independent, third party in March 2019 determined that 99.5 per cent of British Columbians had convenient access to a collection site for regular products included in the ElectroRecycle Program.
+Subsequently in the months following the 2019 accessibility study, an additional 16 contracted collection sites were added to the network across seven different regional districts.
+One collection facility closed permanently and two collection facilities stopped collection of very large items (but continue to accept regular products).
+Six new collection facilities accepted regular products, nine accepted very large items, one site accepted regular and very large items, and all were advertised sites.

 Table 4 lists the number of contracted collection facilities by regional district, including those that accept regular items, very large items, advertised facilities and unadvertised facilities.
-Table 15 in APPENDIX B provides a complete list of collection facilities by regional district contracted to participate in the ElectroRecycle Program.
+Table 15 in Appendix B provides a complete list of collection facilities by regional district contracted to participate in the ElectroRecycle Program.